E.A.S.E. Into Therapy: Preparing for Your First Session

 Why Prepare for Your First Therapy Session?

-Feel more comfortable and less anxious: Knowing what to expect can ease pre-appointment jitters.
+Feel more grounded: Knowing what to expect can reduce nerves.

 Helpful Questions to Ask During Your Consultation: